Testosterone propionate/testosterone phenylpropionate/testosterone isocaproate/testosterone decanoate: Pharmacology

 Cumulatively, a 1 ml of the oil solution contains exactly 250 mg of above mentioned testosterone esters.
 This particular numerical value is clearly depicted in the name of the product, Sustanon 250.

 They are provided as an oil solution and are administered by intramuscular injection.
 The different testosterone esters provide for different elimination half-lives in the body.
 Esterification of testosterone provides for a sustained but non-linear release of testosterone hormone from the injection depot into the circulation.
 Sustanon 100 is administered once every 2 weeks and Sustanon 250 is administered once every 3 to 4 weeks.

 Sustanon is the preferred method of testosterone replacement in the United Kingdom as detailed in the British National Formulary.
 There was a brief shortage of Sustanon 250 during late 2011, due to shifting of manufacturing site, and a further shortage in mid-2012 due to manufacturing problems.

 This form of testosterone has long been a popular choice of anabolic steroid among bodybuilders while bulking.

+Sustanon is a common perscription for trans men and transmasculine individuals who undergo masculinizing hormone therapy.